typelevel/kind-projector/README.md

 Many people have wished for a better way to do this.

-The goal of this plugin is to add a syntax for type lambdas.
-We do this by rewriting syntactically valid programs into new programs, letting us seem to add new keywords to the language.
+The goal is to add a syntax for type lambdas.
+Rewriting syntactically valid programs into new programs which seems to add new keywords to the language.
 This is achieved through a compiler plugin performing an (un-typed) tree transformation.

 One problem with this approach is that it changes the meaning of (potentially) valid programs.
 In practice this means that you must